 The journey to your cup begins in tea gardens around the world, where tea is made from the young leaves and unopened buds of the plant, Camellia sinensis.
 We grow and buy tea from all across the world to get that lovely, full-bodied flavour that’s unique to Tetley.

-Over 1,500 types of tea grow in over 25 different countries around the world.
-The main producers are Sri Lanka, India, China and Japan, as well as parts of Africa, South America, Indonesia and Turkey.
-Tea plants flourish in warm, moist climates and can grow 20 feet high if left unchecked.
-The finest tea, however, is grown in cooler climates, at high altitudes, with the tea plants trimmed to only three to four feet in height and width.
+Tea plants flourish in warm, moist climates and can grow 20 feet high if left unchecked!
+However the best tea are ones grown in cool climates and at high altitudes, with the tea plants trimmed to only three to four feet in height and width.

-Tea can be grouped into three types, according to the degree of their oxidation or exposure to air:
+Tea can be grouped into four major types, according to the degree of oxidation or exposure to air

-- Black - Black teas are by far the most widely consumed tea in the United States and are withered, rolled, sifted and oxidized until they turn a bright copper color.
+One of the most widely consumed in the USA, black tea is stronger in flavour.
+It is withered, rolled, sifted and oxidized until turns into a bright copper colour.

-- Oolong - Oolong tea is semi-oxidized, its leaves turning a greenish brown.
+Oolong tea is semi-oxidized, and its leaves will have a greenish brown colour.